Tag Archive | healthy greens

 Once the asparagus bed becomes established, there isn’t much you’ll need to do:

 • Provide water if there’s prolonged drought.
-Asparagus roots grow deep into the soil, taking moisture stored there.
-They store water in their fleshy roots and can overcome a couple of weeks of dry weather.
+Asparagus roots grow deep into the soil, storing water in their fleshy roots.
+The plants can overcome a couple of weeks of dry weather.

 • Address issues with insects early on to prevent widespread damage.